 Now the lead batteries have become backup for security and is not used during normal operation.
 It is then enough to charge them every now and then, which can be done by simply switch them on.
 They will then get some small current from the LFP that normally are giving 13.2 V, and of course from the alternator when it is running.
 But since they are not used, they will always be available as backup and fully charge.
-So how do you actually do this installation.
+But keep in mind that electric motors are a source of a lot of disturbances, so ideally they should have an own connection to the battery, or as in the picture, a very short common wire in comparison to the distance to the motors.
+This to allow the battery to absorb these disturbances.
+So how do you actually do this installation?